autolyticus/nzb/README.md

 ## WIP:

-1. Get Cross compilation to Windows working
-2. Filter tasks by time (View tasks that are due today, overdue etc)
+1. Filter tasks by time (View tasks that are due today, overdue etc)
-3. Filter tasks by context
+2. Filter tasks by context
-4. Add feature for adding links directly to comments + task name
+3. Add feature for adding links directly to comments + task name